rwb/c200/README.md

 * 1.4: normative and empirical statements
 * 1.5: on page 3, your book argues that "statistics" can help us "simplify and clarify."
 * 1.6: examples of key "criminology"  and "criminal justice" statistics (more on this on Thursday).
-* 1.7: criminology example: fraction of people released from prison who are rearrested
+* 1.7: criminology example: fraction of people who report being victimized in a 1-year period.
 * 1.8: criminal justice example: waiting time on death row before execution
 * 1.9: page 4-5: striking a balance between *simplicity* and *accuracy*.
 * 1.10: substance of a statement by Einstein: "things should be as simple as possible -- but no simpler."